-In the context of urban and regional planning, this study aims to produce land classification products covering 230 pathrows throughout Indonesia, which can be an important tool in supporting planning and research projects.
-The research method used combines remote sensing in Geographic Information Systems (GIS) with the utilization of spectroscopy through QGIS software with dzetsaka plugins (semi-automatic classification tools).
-Land cover classifications that include water bodies, vegetation canopies, green open spaces, vacant land, settlements, and built-up areas, as well as additional classifications of cloud cover, provide a comprehensive overview of land conditions in Indonesia.
-The results of this classification are then verified through field observation surveys to ensure their accuracy and validity.
-The output of this research is a land classification product that can be used as an important tool in project-based learning and planning studio courses.
-With target users that include students, practitioners, and academics, this product can be an invaluable support in land cover analysis for various research and planning projects in various fields.
-In addition, this study offers a more potential alternative in using Landsat 8 OLI 2022 satellite imagery data from the USGS as a basis for a more in-depth and accurate analysis of land classification.
-Thus, the results of this study not only contribute to mapping and understanding land use in Indonesia but also provide useful tools in supporting natural resource planning and management as well as infrastructure development and sustainable development policies in Indonesia.
+In the context of urban and regional planning, this study aims to produce land classification products covering 230 paths/rows throughout Indonesia, which can serve as an important tool in supporting planning and research projects.
+The research method used combines remote sensing in Geographic Information Systems (GIS) with the utilization of spectroscopy through QGIS software with Dzetsaka plugins (semi-automatic classification tools).
+Land cover classifications, which include water bodies, vegetation canopies, green open spaces, bare grounds, settlements, and built-up areas, as well as additional classifications of cloud cover, provide a comprehensive overview of land conditions in Indonesia.
+Based on the results of the study, the average distribution of land classes reached 10,116.
+The standard deviation was 14,786, which shows the level of variation in the data against the average value, with the higher value indicating the most significant variation in land classification.
+This study offers a more potential alternative by using Landsat 8 OLI 2022 satellite imagery data from the USGS as a basis for a more in-depth and accurate analysis of land classification.
+Thus, the results of this study not only contribute to mapping and understanding land use in Indonesia but also provide useful tools for supporting natural resource planning and management, as well as infrastructure development and sustainable development policies in Indonesia.

-Copyright © 2021 GJGP-Undip This open access article is distributed under a Creative Commons Attribution (CC-BY-NC-SA) 4.0 International license
+Copyright © 2025 by Authors, Published by Universitas Diponegoro Publishing Group.
+This open access article is distributed under a Creative Commons Attribution 4.0 International license